maxeler/NetworkingCodeExamples/PacketProcessing/HeaderInserter/README.md

 ```

-We had to realign the data as well as move the SOF/EOF flags.
+We had to realign the data as well as move the SOF/EOF flags and update the MOD field.